 Also, look for pressure sensitivity.
 Different styluses handle the task differently.
 The feedback provided with pressure sensitivity adds an extra realism that makes drawing on your tablet as close to analog pencil and paper as you can imagine.

 As with all apps, be sure to check the operating system used by the app of your choice.
-The most popular systems are Windows, MacOS, Apple iOS, and Android, and unfortunately, very few apps work on all of them.
+The most popular platforms are Windows, MacOS, Apple iOS, and Android, and unfortunately, very few apps work on all of them.

 Raster vs. Vector

 Vector drawings solve this problem but unfortunately, add much more complexity.
 Vector images, like AI or EPS formats, are the world standard in the printing industry.
 These pictures are made more like computer programs than photographs.
-In vector drawing programs, you make many paths (lines or shapes) that make up your image.
+In vector drawing applications, you make many paths (lines or shapes) that make up your image.
 It takes a bit more practice.
 Some vector apps make the process super simple, but the professional programs with all the bells and whistles take a bit of getting used to.

-No discussion of drawing apps would be complete without a word about three-dimensional drawing apps.
-If you’re looking to create 3D modeling or going for that other-worldly feel that is everywhere, you’ll want to make sure to pick the best drawing app that is capable of producing 3D images too.
-And don’t feel left out if you got your drawing apps for free, some of these include 3D rendering also!
+No discussion of online drawing apps would be complete without a word about three-dimensional drawing apps.
+If you're looking to create 3D modeling or going for that other-worldly feel that is everywhere, you'll want to make sure to pick the best drawing app that is capable of producing 3D images too.
+And don't feel left out if you got your drawing apps for free, some of these include 3D rendering also!